omegacoreFLL/PythFinder/README.md

 There are two main ways you can manipulate your simulator environment through constants.

-The first way is simply pass a new instance of '**Constants**' when creating the sim object, changing any of the following values:
+The first way is to simply pass a new instance of '**Constants**' when creating the sim object, changing any of the following values:

 ```python
 # constants.py -- simplification